leonardmq/dockstep/README.md

 # Dockstep

-> **Jupyter Notebook but for Docker** - Build, debug, and iterate on Docker images interactively
+> **Jupyter Notebook, but for Dockerfiles** - Build, debug, and iterate on Docker images interactively

 Dockstep transforms Docker image building into an interactive, explorable experience.
 Think of it as Jupyter Notebooks, but for Dockerfiles - where each cell is a build step you can run, inspect, modify, and iterate on independently.